 - No additional treatment - Empagliflozin 10 mg once daily for 28 days.
-[Introduced in protocol version 16.1; enrolment ongoing]
+[Introduced in protocol version 16.1; enrolment closed 7 March 2023]

-2.5.7 Main randomisation part J:
+2.5.7 Main randomisation part J (enrolment closed):

 In a factorial design, eligible patients (with or without influenza infection) may be randomised to the arms below.
 The dose listed is for adults; children <12 years old are excluded from this comparison.